 These festivals would have a day in the beginning and end of them treated like the regular weekly seventh-day Sabbath rest.

 When comparing these to the weekly Sabbath, the important point to note is that the regular weekly one is unique in that it is described as being made and blessed by God at creation for man, and it makes it into the Top Ten commandments.

 “And he said unto them, The sabbath was made for man, and not man for the sabbath:” - Mark 2:27

 These other Sabbaths form part of the Ceremonial Law, along with things like feasts and festivals, specifically for the Jews up until Christ’s Resurrection.

-You may also hear mention of people going on a Sabbatical, which basically means a period of maybe months or even years away from work or ministry to pursue other interests or process of refreshment.
+You may also hear mention of people going on a Sabbatical, which means a period of maybe months or even years away from work or ministry to pursue other interests or process of refreshment.

-On the Sabbath Camper display, I’ve identified these Yearly and High Sabbaths through a different brown track that stems off from when they were first commanded and ends later on at Christ's death and resurrection.
+On the Sabbath Camper display, I’ve identified these Yearly and High Sabbaths through a different brown track that stems from when they were first commanded and ends later on at Christ's death and resurrection.
 There is then a sign to highlight these High and Yearly Sabbaths.

-Before being formalised in the Ten Commandments, Sabbath-keeping was the first thing that God showed the Israelites when they came out of slavery in Egypt, as led by Moses.
+Before being formalised in the Ten Commandments, Sabbath-keeping was the first thing God showed the Israelites when they came out of slavery in Egypt, as led by Moses.

 “And they said, The God of the Hebrews hath met with us: let us go, we pray thee, three days' journey into the desert, and sacrifice unto the Lord our God; lest he fall upon us with pestilence, or with the sword.
 And the king of Egypt said unto them, Wherefore do ye, Moses and Aaron, let the people from their works? get you unto your burdens.
 And Pharaoh said, Behold, the people of the land now are many, and ye make them rest from their burdens.” - Exodus 5:3-5